A two-phase model of galaxy formation: IV. Seeding and growing supermassive black holes in dark matter halos: The growth from seeds to supermassive black holes

-Towards the galactic nucleus, several additional processes need to be considered.
-The first is related to the dominant role of the BH in regulating the amount of gas that can be retained in the nucleus.
-Such a regulation is clearly seen in hydro simulations that include recipes for AGN feedback \citep[e.g.][]{sivasankaranAGNFeedbackIsolated2025} as a reduction in the BH accretion rate produced by the feedback from the BH itself.
-The second is related to the regeneration of low-$j$ sub-clouds that would otherwise be absent after the BH has captured them all or destroyed them via feedback \citep[see their fig.~5]{sivasankaranAGNFeedbackIsolated2025}.
-In \citetalias{moTwophaseModelGalaxy2024}, we speculated that the `positive' SN feedback can play a role in this regeneration, as is suggested by the findings of hydro simulations that nuclear star formation is not passive \citep[e.g.][]{bowerDarkNemesisGalaxy2017, habouzitSupermassiveBlackHoles2021}.
+The additional processes needed to be considered towards galactic nucleus have been summarized in \S\ref{ssec:growing-main}.
+Among them, the regeneration of low-$j$ sub-clouds is speculated as a consequence of `positive' SN feedback and other sources of turbulence in \citetalias{moTwophaseModelGalaxy2024}, and is supported by the findings of hydro simulations that nuclear star formation is not passive \citep[e.g.][]{bowerDarkNemesisGalaxy2017, habouzitSupermassiveBlackHoles2021}.
 Stellar feedback in the nucleus with high density may not be able to unbind the gas \citep[e.g.][]{dekelEfficientFormationMassive2023, hopkinsFORGEdFIREResolving2024}, but can drive turbulence \citep[e.g.][]{maSelfconsistentProtoglobularCluster2020} and re-create sub-clouds to feed the BH.
-The third is related to the mixing of angular momentum in the galactic nucleus, as the gas density involved can be high enough to generate significant drag force and frequent cloud-cloud collisions.
-This has been clearly seen in the simulation of \citet[see their fig.~15]{gaspariChaoticColdAccretion2015}, in which even weak turbulence promotes the redistribution of angular momentum in galactic nucleus and the BH feeding is expected to be replenished by the low angular-momentum sub-clouds generated by the redistribution.
+Another process in galactic nucleus, the mixing of angular momentum, can be clearly seen in the simulation of \citet[see their fig.~15]{gaspariChaoticColdAccretion2015}, in which even weak turbulence promotes the redistribution of angular momentum in galactic nucleus and the BH feeding is expected to be replenished by the low angular-momentum sub-clouds generated by the redistribution.
 The results of all these processes, however, depend on the competition between gas heating and cooling.
 For example, SN feedback, cloud-cloud collision, drag force and AGN feedback can inject energy into the gas, which may destroy sub-clouds if cooling is ineffective, instead of promoting sub-cloud formation.
 Thus, these additional processes may cause the gas structure and dynamics to deviate from those expected from modeling the outer part of the SGC, thereby modifying the density ladder, angular momentum distribution and BH accretion rate.
 We therefore model the extension of the hierarchy to small scales in the following.